 BLEACHER WORK OUTS

 A stair workout is one of the most powerful exercises to get those legs and glutes in shape.
 In this case make good use of the bleachers at most practice fields, but a regular set of steps or even a parking garage can work just as well for an interval workout.
 Go up and down the bleachers, and try skipping steps to add more burn.
 Power the steps on your way up, resting on your way down.
 Incorporate lunges, tricep dips, and push-ups for more of a challenge.
 2-3 sets of 10 is all you need to get your blood flowing.

 Yes, stream videos!
 Everyone has an iPad these days (or you can borrow your kid’s), so download a workout!
-Beachbody has fantastic 30 minute or more workouts that can be done literally anywhere.
+LES MILLS On Demand has fantastic 15-55 minute workouts that can be done literally anywhere.
 Use dumbbells or a more portable exercise band for resistance.
 Again, find a small open space, place your iPad on a chair, or anywhere that is easy to view and get to working out.
 This is also a fun one for getting to know the other mamas too.
 Send out an email or group text and invite them to work out with you during practices.
 You’ll grunt, you’ll shriek, you’ll even laugh together, but most important, you’ll be working up a sweat together.
 It’s a sure approach to bond with other sports moms!